rlgerma/react-firebase-template/README.md

 ## Design

 This template comes with Basic Firebase features connected into CRA such as Auth, Firestore, and Storage.

-Basic styling also included with React-Bootstrap.
-Three demo pages are included as well - Home, Login, Account.
+- Basic styling also included with React-Bootstrap.
+- Three demo pages are included as well - Home, Login, Account.

 ## Instructions

-You will need to create a Firebase account (allow sign in with email/password in authentication) & setup Firestore (create "users" collection) prior to these steps. [https://console.firebase.google.com/]
+You will need to create a Firebase project, and allow sign in with email/password in authentication.
+Setup Firestore and create "users" collection prior to these steps. [https://console.firebase.google.com/]

 1. `yarn`